msoute/vertx-deploy-tools/README.md

 The default mojo.
 Based on configuration it wil deploy to a set of configured instances, instances in an OpWorks layer or instances in an auto scaling group.
 When deploying to an OpsWorks based set of instances the deploy module can be configured to wait for every instance to come InService on an elb before continuing.

- When deploying to an auto scaling group the plugin wil (default) always try to keep at least one instance online and honor minimum limits configured in an auto scaling group.
-If it fails to honor those limits the deploy wil fail.
-The plugin can be configured to ignore the minimum limit of 1  healthy instance ( **ignoreDeployState** ).
-It also defaults to keep the same capacity of InService instances during the deploy by adding one instances to the auto scaling group and waiting for it to come InService on all configured elb's ( **elb** ) or in the auto scaling group
-If the plugin is configured to ignore the current capacity ( **keepCurrentCapacity** ).
-The capacity wil drop to n-1 during the deploy.
-The deploy will fail if only one instance is InService, this can be ignored ( **ignoreDeployState** )

 During deploys to an auto scaling group the plugin wil first try to deploy Standby instances and put those back into service.
 This can be overridden with **ignoreInStandby**